kintrix007/blog/contributing-to-nixpkgs/index.md

 - Adding the metadata (such as the homepage, the license etc)
 - Making sure it conforms to the Nixpkgs style guide
-- *Actually making the expression have a signature Nixpkgs can work with*
+- *Rewriting the expression to have a signature Nixpkgs can work with*
 - Yada-yada

 If you are interested in how that went, then you can check out the PR linked above.
-Spoilers: There were things that needed to be changed.
+Spoilers: There were indeed things that needed to be changed.

 For example, there is `autoreconfHook`.
 I would have needed to add that to the `nativeBuildInputs`, and Nix would have figured out all the build and install